NaTorOG/SimpleConfig/README.md

         exampleConfig.saveAndReload(this); // When you have update a value with fileConfiguration.set

         langConfig.reload();
-        langConfig.saveAndReload(); // When you have update a value with fileConfiguration.set }
+        langConfig.saveAndReload(); // When you have update a value with fileConfiguration.set(path, Obj) }
 }
 ```